RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 ## R-hat?

-Since it can sometimes be difficult to visually interpret these graphs, a measure, named R-hat (i.e., $hat{R}$), was invented to guide us.
+Since it can sometimes be difficult to visually interpret these graphs, a measure, named R-hat, was invented to guide us.
 Simply put, it is calculated as the square root of the ratio between the total variance of the samples and the average intra-chain variance. **If R-hat is close to 1, the chains are well mixed** and we can trust the result.
 If the value moves away from 1 (the threshold of 1.01 is often cited), then the chains are not well mixed.
 The posterior distribution has not been well explored and the result is not usable.
 Moreover, `rstanarm` will display a warning if this is the case.

 These values are accessible in several places, for example, at the end of our model's summary: